network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 and use "round-trips per minute" as the unit.
 The advantage of using round-trips per minute as the unit are two-fold: First, it allows for a unit that is "the higher the better".
 This kind of unit is often more intuitive for end-users.
-Second, the range of the values tends to be around the 4-digit integer range which is also a value easy to compare and read, again allowing for a more intuitive use.
+Second, the range of the values tends to be around the 4-digit integer range, which is also a value easy to compare and read, again allowing for a more intuitive use.
 Finally, we abbreviate the unit to "RPM", a wink to the "revolutions per minute" that we use for car engines.